Our Dreams at Dusk

 Our Dreams at Dusk (しまなみ誰そ彼, Shimanami Tasogare) is a Japanese manga series written and illustrated by Yuhki Kamatani.
 The story follows Tasuku Kaname, a gay teenager who meets other LGBTQ+ people at a discussion lounge after being involuntarily outed.
 The manga was serialized in Shogakukan's Hibana magazine from 2015 to 2017 and on the Manga One app from 2017 to 2018.
 Shogakukan collected the untitled chapters into four bound volumes under the Big Comics Special imprint.
 Seven Seas Entertainment licensed the series for an English-language release in North America.

 Plot

 Set in Onomichi, Hiroshima Prefecture, high school student Tasuku Kaname prepares to commit suicide after his classmates discover gay pornography on his phone.
-Before he is able to do so, he witnesses a person jump from a window, only to discover they were unharmed in the building where they jumped from.
+Before he is able to do so, he witnesses someone leaping from a window, only to discover they were unharmed in the building where they jumped from.
 Tasuku discovers that the building is an open "drop-in center", where he meets other people with various troubles and learns to accept his sexuality.